Asymptotic theory for extreme value generalized additive models

-The estimator of shape and (logarithm of) scale function under GAM is constructed via penalized maximum-likelihood method and the technique of spline-type smoothing method (see, Wood 2017).
-Such method is also the standard approach for the estimator obtained by {\sf evgam}.
-As the spline smoothing method, we consider the normalized $B$-spline model (see, Wang and Yang (2007), Liu et al. (2011), and Liu et al. (2013)).
-The advantage of using the normalized $B$-spline method is that, unlike other spline bases, those of normalized $B$-spline model are linear independent (see, Marx and Eilers (1998), Wang and Yang (2007)), and hence, the non-singularity of the Fisher information matrix of log-likelihood of GPD can be guaranteed.
-This is the key property to evaluate the asymptotic variance of the estimator.
-Meanwhile, asymptotic bias of the estimator can be analyzed using the derivative of normalized $B$-spline model (see, Xiao (2019)) and the second-order condition of EVT (see, de Haan and Ferreira (2006)).
-Consequently, we derive the optimal rate of convergence of the estimators of shape and scale functions.
-The local asymptotic normality of the estimator is also presented.
+The key method implemented in {\sf evgam} is the penalized spline method.
+In mean regression, the asymptotic results of spline-based GAM have been developed by Wang and Yang (2007), Yoshida and Naito (2014), Liu et al. (2011), and Liu et al. (2013).
+Therefore, the asymptotic study of GAM in GPD regression is also an important issue in terms of developing GAM versatility.
+As represented herein, we show the asymptotic $L_2$-rate and $L_\infty$-rate of convergences of the GAM estimator of shape and scale functions.
+The local asymptotic normality of the estimators is also obtained.